apollographql/apollo-tooling/packages/apollo/README.md

   --excludes=excludes                    Glob of files to exclude for GraphQL operations.
 Caveat: this doesn't currently
                                          work in watch mode

-  --header=header                        Additional headers to send to server for introspectionQuery
+  --header=header                        Additional header to send to server for introspectionQuery.
+May be used
+                                         multiple times to add multiple headers.
+NOTE: The `--endpoint` flag is REQUIRED if using the `--header` flag.

   --includes=includes                    Glob of files to search for GraphQL operations.
 This should be used to find
                                          queries *and* any client schema extensions